braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 ## About link aliasing

 Link aliasing is the process of creating a unique identifier, also referred to as an alias, for a URL to track user interactions with that link.
+You can use link aliasing in your emails to track engagement and analyze campaign performance.
 Link aliasing gives you the ability to retarget users that have clicked specific links, allowing you to create action-based triggers when users click a specific aliased link.

 ### How it works

 In Braze, a `lid` value, also known as "link identifier", is a unique identifier that's appended to a URL to enable tracking and analytics for that specific link.
 This `lid` value allows Braze to track and monitor user interactions with the link, providing valuable insight into how users engage with the content in your email campaigns.
+When an email is sent, Braze replaces the capture tag in the URL with the actual alias value.

 ### Terms to know